dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

 ---
 # Walkthrough: Creating an Unbound Windows Forms DataGridView Control

 You may frequently want to display tabular data that does not originate from a database.
 For example, you may want to show the contents of a two-dimensional array of strings.
 The <xref:System.Windows.Forms.DataGridView> class provides an easy and highly customizable way to display data without binding to a data source.
 This walk-through shows how to populate a <xref:System.Windows.Forms.DataGridView> control and manage the addition and deletion of rows in "unbound" mode.
 By default, the user can add new rows.
-To prevent row addition, set the <xref:System.Windows.Forms.DataGridView.AllowUserToAddRows%2A> property is `false`.
+To prevent row addition, set the <xref:System.Windows.Forms.DataGridView.AllowUserToAddRows%2A> property to `false`.

  To copy the code in this topic as a single listing, see [How to: Create an Unbound Windows Forms DataGridView Control](how-to-create-an-unbound-windows-forms-datagridview-control.md).